top of page

 High-priority user stories:

-• As a user, I want to be able to create a plan based on my pain, so that I can find some quick treatments.
+• As a user, I want to create a pain-based treatment plan for quick solutions.

-• As a user, I want to be able to check on my treatment plan, so I can start one of them.
+• As a user, I want to review my treatment plan to start my recovery.

-• As a user, I want to be able to check on physicians, so I can make an online appointment.
+• As a user, I want to access physician information to schedule online appointments.

 Mid-priority user stories:

-• As a user, I want to be able to find the exercise plan for the subsequent day, so I can start my second-day exercise plan.
+• As a user, I want to view my exercise plan for the next day to continue my routine.

-• As a user, I want to be able to find the treatment plan, so I can start my first-day treatment plan.
+• As a user, I want to find my treatment plan to begin my recovery process.

 Low-priority user stories:

-• As a new user, I want to be able to sign in, so I can have my profile.
+• As a new user, I want to sign in to access my profile.

-• As a user, I want to be able to set a reminder, so I would be reminded about my plans.
+• As a user, I want to set reminders for my plans.

-• As a user, I want to be able to check my profile, so I can see my previous treatment plans.
+• As a user, I want to view my profile to see previous treatment plans.

 User flow

-Based on high-fidelity user stories, I created user flows to create paths through the website and app to solve these problems.
-This was the first concrete step in screen prioritization and will lead to a site map, and sketches.
+Using high-fidelity user stories, I developed user flows to outline navigation paths through the website and app, addressing specific problems.
+This marked the initial step in prioritizing screens, ultimately guiding the creation of a site map and sketches.

 User flow sketch